Impact

 In December 2024, The E-Waste Column was featured in The Bloom’s "30 Under 30 Social Impact".

-The E-Waste Database is a currently still a text-based prototype of the e-learning platform we are working to build.
-To maximize our impact, we have made it possible to access our evolving prototype online for free.
+The E-Waste Database is a text-based prototype of the e-learning platform we are building.
+To maximize our impact, we made it possible to access the prototype online for free until 1 September 2025.
+Users that have purchased a membership from us can continue to access and use the database until 1 March 2026.

-Once we have secured the necessary funds, we will add more interactive learning components (such as videos and quizzes) to the platform.
+We chose a text-based approach to the education we provide through the database as it is inclusive and accessible.
+Once we have secured the necessary funds, we will add more interactive learning components (including videos) to our new e-learning platform.
 If you are subscribed to our newsletter, you will be amongst the first to hear about any updates.

 Does The E-Waste Column have a social mission?